 Hamon also wields a fixed 4000 ATK and DEF, and when he destroys an opponent's monster in battle, he deals 1000 damage to them, quickly ravaging their life points.
 You'll normally want Hamon in attack position to utilize this brutal trait, but if you shift him to defense position, he prevents your opponent from attacking monsters other than himself, adeptly shielding your weaker troops.

-For his handy effects and comparatively-easy summon, Hamon remains my favorite Sacred Beast who I still occasionally utilize in classic duels.
-Thankfully, despite his rarity, he's often available for less than two dollars!
+For his handy effects and comparatively-easy summon, Hamon remains my favorite of the original sacred beasts; thankfully, despite his rarity, he's often available for less than two dollars!

 How to Build a Sacred Beast Deck in Yu-Gi-Oh

-Konami's trios of god-like cards are always some of their coolest, with hefty summon conditions balanced by awesome powers, and I hope to see more deities in future sets.
+Konami's god trios are always some of their coolest, and the Sacred Beasts have received several more modernly-competitive supports dedicated to supporting their ranks.
 But for now, as we eagerly await their next batch of legendary monsters, vote for your favorite card and I'll see you at our next Yu-Gi-Oh countdown!

 © 2018 Jeremy Gill